 For older people in frail health, managing a daily life at home is often a struggle that may lead to institutionalization.
-There is an alternative that enables them to retain their independence and remain in the community.
+There is an alternative enabling them to retain their independence and remain in the community.
 Adult Care Programs provide medical assessments, rehabilitation and counseling services.
 These activities all take place in a friendly, social setting.
 The criteria for eligibility, fees and other specific services vary from program to program.
 For more information on Adult Day Care programs, call the Queens Borough President’s office at (718) 286-3000.

 The EPIC is a prescription drug insurance plan for the elderly, sponsored by New York State.
 This program is intended for seniors who do not have adequate insurance coverage for prescription drug expenses.
 To qualify, you must be a New York State resident, 65 years of age or older, and you must meet the program’s income guidelines.
 If eligible, you can save as much as 60 percent on the cost of prescription drugs.

-The borough president’s office created the Queens Para-Transit Network more than a decade ago.
+The Borough President’s office created the Queens Para-Transit Network more than a decade ago.
 Today, they transport seniors to medical appointments, senior centers, social service agencies and shopping centers.
 Seniors are also able to access car service through the network.
-For more information, contact the borough president’s office at (718) 286-3000.
+For more information, contact the Borough President’s office at (718) 286-3000.